-The porter-style Chocolate Beer from Meantime Brewing Company leans more to the sweet than the bitter, so if you are a milk chocolate kind of chocolate lover, this may be the chocolate beer for you.
-Rich, dark, and super-smooth, Chocolate Beer offers a blend of four dark malts and real chocolate that combine to make for a drink that's like a mouthful of liquid chocolate.
+This porter-style chocolate beer from Meantime Brewing Company leans more toward the sweet than the bitter taste, so if you're a milk chocolate lover, this may be the chocolate beer for you.
+Rich, dark colored, and super-smooth, Chocolate Beer offers a blend of four dark malts and real chocolate that combine to make a drink that's like a mouthful of liquid chocolate.

 06 of 10

 If you're a fan of chocolate-covered cherries and stout beer, O'Fallon Brewery's Cherry Chocolate Beer might be your perfect choice for a semi-sweet beverage packed full of flavor.
 Made with four kinds of grain and two hops varieties, Cherry Chocolate Beer is more akin to a dark wheat beer than a stout—making it the perfect sipping beverage for winter months.

 There are very few things more indulgent than Belgian chocolate or Belgian beer.
 However, Chocolate Indulgence is a brew that combines both.
 First introduced at the Ommegang Brewery's 10th-anniversary party in 2007, Chocolate Indulgence is probably the most indulgent chocolate beer on the market.

 This is another imperial stout chocolate beer that is big on flavor and alcohol.
 Along with combining oak aging and even a bit of cayenne pepper, Chocolate Oak Aged Yeti beer is one that needs to be on your must-taste list.
 With toned-down hops and the addition of cocoa nibs for bitterness, vanilla notes for sweetness, and oak hints for aroma, the Chocolate Oak Aged Yeti Imperial Stout is the perfect drink for a cold winter evening spent by the fire.Continue to 9 of 10 below.